Skip to Content

 Egg Roll Bowl Ingredients

 • Ground turkey.
-It’s so easy to keep ground turkey on hand in the freezer and we love to use it instead of ground beef as a leaner, healthier protein for weeknights.
+It’s so easy to keep ground turkey on hand in the freezer and I love to use it instead of ground beef as a leaner, healthier protein for weeknights.

 • Cabbage.
-Another go-to for our weeknight cooking, cabbage is such a workhorse!
-A cabbage will keep in the fridge for two months (!) so it’s such an easy, forgiving vegetable to have around.
-We grab one just about every time we shop.
+Cabbage is such a workhorse!
+A cabbage will keep in the fridge for two months, so it’s such an easy vegetable to keep around.
+I grab one every time I shop.

 • Carrots.
 Another sturdy fridge staple, and a classic egg roll filling ingredient.
 Sweet and crunchy, don’t skip it!

 • Soy sauce.
-We like to use low-sodium soy sauce because it tastes about the same as the full-sodium stuff and it’s a little easier on our bodies.
+I use low-sodium soy sauce because it tastes about the same as the full-sodium stuff.

 • Brown sugar.
 Just a hint of sugar to give it that slightly sweet-savory element that egg rolls have.
 If you’re being super strict about carbs, it’s fine to leave it out.